RianNegreiros/DotNetChatBot/README.md

   The client has a chat interface where you can interact with the chat bot.
 The chat interface is rendered by the `Chat` component.
 The `Chat` component uses the `useChat` hook to manage the state of the chat.

-  The `useChat` hook uses the `axios` library to send GET requests to the chat bot API.
+  The `useChat` hook uses the `axios` library to send POST requests to the chat bot API.
 The responses from the API are stored in the `messages` state variable.
 The `messages` state variable is also stored in the session storage to persist the chat history across page reloads.

   The `Chat` component also uses the `Loading` component to display a loading animation while waiting for the response from the API, and the `DangerError` component to display any error messages.